Startup Funding Stages: Navigating Seed to IPO in 2024

 Series F & G Funding Stages

 Finally, while very few companies will receive Series F or Series G funding, it is possible.
 Because capital is so central to their operations, some well-known financial services have received Series F or Series G funding.
 Every round of funding represents a new opportunity for the company, but it also has the potential to dilute the company’s equity and valuation.
-Like with the other later startup funding stages however, it is typically not the best look.
+Like with the other later startup funding stages, however, it is typically not the best look.

 Initial Public Offering (IPO)

-The process of offering corporate shares to the general public for the first time is known as an IPO.
+The process of offering corporate shares to the general public for the first time is called an IPO.
 Growing startups in need of funding frequently use this process to raise funds, whereas established organisations use it to allow startup owners to sell some or all of their ownership to the general public.

 When a startup decides to go public, a series of events takes place during the IPO process.
 These are: